ibm-cloud-docs/BlockStorage/availability.md

 Other than physical failure, a common source of data loss is accidental deletion or modifications of files by users. {{site.data.keyword.blockstorageshort}} is only accessible to authorized hosts within your network.
 You control who can access it.
 Another measure to protect against accidental deletion and modification of files by users is a snapshot.
 If a user accidentally modifies or deletes crucial data from a volume, the data can be easily and quickly restored from a snapshot copy.
 For more information about this feature, see [Snapshots](/docs/BlockStorage?topic=BlockStorage-snapshots).

 The 11 nines durability target applies to a single Availability Zone.
-To protect against natural or man-made disasters that might destroy an entire Availability Zone, consider storing your most important data in multiple locations.
+To protect against natural or human-made disasters that might destroy an entire Availability Zone, consider storing your most important data in multiple locations.
 For more information, see [Replicating Data](/docs/BlockStorage?topic=BlockStorage-replication).

 ## High Availability
 {: #storavailability}